amygdala/tensorflow-workshop/workshop_sections/mnist_series/mnist_cnn_custom_estimator/README.md

 Once the `gcloud` SDK is installed, you can run training locally via the SDK as follows.
 This can be useful for debugging.
+Note: this requires running in a py2.7 (virtual) environment.

 ```
 gcloud ml-engine local train --package-path trainer --module-name trainer.task \